Four tracks. Limitless paths.

 Water Leadership and Organizational Management

 To drive positive impact towards the sustainable management of water resources, effective leaders must both grasp technical aspects of water challenges and balance competing demands from multiple stakeholders with differing levels of power and influence.
 They need to develop both the mindset and the skillset to analyze complex socio-political contexts, work with diverse actors to identify specific problems and opportunities, create practicable solutions, and to persuade, negotiate, and lead others to achieve objectives.
-The most effective leaders consciously develop their people skills, particularly their abilities to empathize with others, to influence others without authority, to form and lead teams, and to negotiate, including in times of conflict.
-This course focuses on developing, in an integrated manner, both the creative thinking skills to identify and innovate solutions to tough challenges, including systems and problem analysis, budget preparation, and donor relations, as well as the people skills to lead effective multidisciplinary teams.
-It introduces concepts and tools crucial to designing, monitoring, and evaluating (DME) innovative interdisciplinary environmental projects and fundraising and financial management skills.
+This course focuses on developing, in an integrated manner, the creative thinking and planning skills to identify and innovate solutions to tough challenges.
+It covers systems and problem analysis, budget preparation, donor relations, and effective teamwork.